![]() |

 which creates a new closure.

-Its second argument is the base function (counter, in the example)
+Its second argument is the base function (counter

 and the third is the number of upvalues (1, in the example).